By Tim Lambert

 In 1992 Petersfield bypass opened.
 The same year the Taro Centre opened.
 In 1992-93 the town hall was refurbished.
 In 1992 the old cottage hospital in Swan Street was demolished and was replaced by the Community Hospital, which opened in 1993.
 At the same time, Heathside Hospital in Durford Road was also demolished and replaced by housing.

 In 1993 Petersfield gained a shopping mall called Rams Walk.
-Petersfield museum opened in St Peters Road in 1999.
+Petersfield Museum opened in 1999.